Xexr/wisdom/README.md

 - Take one simple thing — almost anything — but take it extremely seriously, as if it was the only thing in the world, or maybe the entire world is in it — and by taking it seriously you’ll light up the sky. [^third]

+- My second-grade teacher, Ms. Edson, told us: If something feels too hard to do, it just means that the first step isn’t small enough.
+So often when we’re struggling, we tell ourselves that it’s a sign that we’re broken or that something is our fault, and then we freeze.
+But when something is too hard in the moment, tell yourself Ms. Edson’s advice. [^forth]

 ### Work, Business & Leadership

 - Dont ever work for someone you dont want to become. [^first]